la2050/archive/_projects/2016/gaggle-uses-a-fun-wearable-beacon-and-mobile-app-to-create-a-revolutionary-new-child-safety-service.md

   another via the Gaggle cloud service.
 If a child moves between groups, their chaperone will know that the child is not actually lost.
 Information is shared among every chaperone of a trip, and if escalated, every local Gaggle user.
-project_image_2: 9587467355741-team91.jpg
-empty_column_1: ''
 organization_name: EPage
 organization_website: getgaggle.com
-organization_name_2: EPage
-organization_activity: >-
-  EPage is a mobile app development company that has created and released over 300 apps for schools, businesses, professionals, and public gardens.
-ein: ''

 ---